Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Related Work

 \subsection{Online health community use}

-People use OHCs in the hope that they will obtain useful support.
-Both people experiencing a health condition and people caring for a loved one are motivated to use OHCs to help overcome isolation by offsetting deficits in existing relationships and identifying people who have had similar experiences~\cite{rains_coping_2018}.
+People use OHCs in the hope that they will gain useful support.
+Both those experiencing a health condition themselves and the caregivers of others are motivated to use OHCs to overcome isolation by offsetting deficits in existing relationships and identifying people who have had similar experiences~\cite{rains_coping_2018}.
 While the effects of using OHCs are somewhat unclear, feeling socially supported is a key determinant of health linked to OHC use~\cite{allison_logging_2021,holt-lunstad_social_2010}.
-Meta-reviews reveal consistent associations between social support and a variety of health outcomes, e.g. mortality~\cite{holt-lunstad_social_2010,uchino_social_2006,uchino_social_2018}.
+Meta-reviews reveal consistent associations between social support and a variety of health outcomes e.g. mortality~\cite{holt-lunstad_social_2010,uchino_social_2006,uchino_social_2018}.
 OHCs have diverse interfaces and affordances, including forums, listservs, blogs, chatrooms, Q\&A sites, and update feeds~\cite{rains_coping_2018}.
 The social support available from OHCs is also diverse, including informational support from discussions of treatments and symptoms, emotional support from sympathetic others and being a part of a community, and other forms of support including the instrumental and the spiritual~\cite{allison_logging_2021,smith_what_2021}.
 Support can come from many types of users~\cite{yang_seekers_2019}, but one particular benefit of OHCs is that they expose you to many \textit{peers}.

 Peers are people who have similar experiences~\cite{simoni_peer_2011}.
 Peer relationships differ from professional/patient and mentor/mentee relationships in that no formal role or expectation structures the relationship~\cite{simoni_peer_2011}.
-Compared to a person's existing offline support networks, peer can provide more useful support~\cite{thoits_mechanisms_2011,simoni_peer_2011}.
-A wide variety of theoretical models support the potential benefits of peer connection~\cite{allison_logging_2021,thoits_mechanisms_2011,simoni_peer_2011,turner_developing_2001}.
+Compared to a person's existing offline support networks, peers can provide more useful support~\cite{thoits_mechanisms_2011,simoni_peer_2011}.
+A variety of theoretical models support the potential benefits of peer connection~\cite{allison_logging_2021,thoits_mechanisms_2011,simoni_peer_2011,turner_developing_2001}.
 We avoid adopting a specific theoretical basis for our current study, as we do not operationalize or measure social support directly, instead focusing on behaviors---reading and interaction---that are compatible with multiple theoretical models.
+If interaction is the primary focus of online social support research~\cite{allison_logging_2021}, we view ``reading'' as an important but distinct way to experience online support~\cite{tixier_counting_2016,han_social_2012}.
+We motivate our focus on these two behaviors by describing prior work linking these behaviors to benefits.